 What if I disagree with the inspection results reported to the committee and the Institutional Official (IO)?

 Deficiencies identified by the inspection team are shared with the facility manager who is then required to provide the committee with a letter describing what steps will be, or have already been taken to correct the issue.
 This letter presents the facility manager with an opportunity to share their point of view with the committee.

-A working knowledge of the regulations relevent to the use of animals is necessary.
+A working knowledge of the regulations relevant to the use of animals is necessary.
 The committee currently provides this information through the online program Collaborative Institutional Training Initiative (CITI).
 Everyone involved in the care and use of animals must complete the courses, Working with the IACUC and Post-Approval Monitoring.
 CITI also offers species-specific and procedural courses which may also be required.
 The training to perform specialized procedures must be provided by someone with sufficient training/experience.
 Documentation of that training must be made available upon request by the IACUC.

 Federal guidelines state "participation in animal related activities by individuals who have not been determined by the IACUC to be appropriately qualified and trained" is a reportable offense.

 What types of hazards might the IACUC be concerned with in relation to my animal use?